Concordium/Concordium-Free-Open-Grants-Program/README.md

 </p>

-We are happy to announce that Concordium is launching today an open and free grants program.
+We are happy to announce that Concordium is launching today, an Open and Free Grants Program.
 This ambitious program is running in an open-source way and aims to fund projects that support both the Concordium Ecosystem and the [RustLang Ecosystem](https://github.com/rust-lang).

 ## Introduction
-The Concordium Free & Open Grants Program seeks to allocate resources to projects and free open-source developers that are beneficial to the advancement of the Concordium ecosystem.
+The Concordium Free & Open Grants Program seeks to allocate resources to projects and open-source developers that are beneficial to the advancement of the Concordium ecosystem.

 The Concordium Free & Open Grants Program focuses on technology grants **up to $20,000 for initial grants** and **upto $75,000 for follow-up grants**, which are tracked transparently on GitHub and disbursed in GTU or Fiat.